benfertig/timestamper/WINDOWS_RUN_AND_BUILD_FROM_SOURCE.md

-# Run/Build from Source on Windows
+# Running and Building from Source on Windows
-To jump down to the Mac instructions, [click here](https://github.com/benfertig/timestamper/blob/main/README.md#runbuild-from-source-on-mac).

 ## Install Python 3
 It is highly recommended that you install a version of *Python* that includes *conda* i.e., *Anaconda* or *Miniconda*.
 If you have no other uses for *Python* and all you are looking to do is run/build the *Time Stamper* program from the source code, *Miniconda* will provide everything you need.
 [You can download the latest *Miniconda* installer here](https://docs.conda.io/en/latest/miniconda.html).<br />